Eleven Books to Read in Kindergarten

 What books and themes do you want to include in your school time the rest of this year?
 Leave a comment today {maybe the rest of us need some great ideas!!}.

 Share what you are doing with your kids!
 Please link your exact blog post to the Mr. Linky below and link back here too!
-Grab a button for your post below and be sure to take a minute to visit the person who linked up before you.
-You can read more in the updated guidelines for Preschool Corner.
-By linking up, you are granting permission for me to share your wonderful ideas and pictures with others in periodic show-and-tell posts.
+Grab a button for your post and be sure to take a minute to visit the person who linked up before you.

 Would you rather SUBSCRIBE BY RSS?